HAadams/Offroad-Panoptic-Segmentation/README.md

-# Panoptic Segmentation on Custom Datasets
+# Panoptic Segmentation Training on Custom Datasets Using Detectron2

 This repo contains code for applying Panoptic Segmentation to a custom dataset.
 The specific dataset used in this repo (to build the labels.py file) is RUGD (http://rugd.vision/)

+---
+**NOTE**
-    NOTE: Change the labels.py file (add your own labels names, and change which labels are instances (hasInstance field).
+Change the labels.py file (add your own labels names, and change which labels are instances (hasInstance field).
 Do not modify the void label.)
+---

   - `createInstances.py` is used to create the instance segmentation json annotations based on labels.py for RUGD according to the COCO format.
 It is also used to generate the categories.json file.
 This file is used to genereate the semantic segmentaiton annotation png files.
   - `createPanopticAnnotations.py` is used to create panoptic segmentation json annotations and panoptic image annotations according to the COCO format.